HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 • Standard display format shared with all free listings

-Paid listings strengthen visibility through several mechanisms:
+Paid listings improve visibility in several ways:

 • Priority placement within categories and search results